Dewlyn Nonprofit Services

 Additional Services are invoiced separately.

-(a) Included Revisions: Following the delivery of the initial grant proposal draft, CLIENT is entitled to request up to two (2) rounds of revisions without additional charges.
-These revisions should be communicated within 10 business days of receiving the draft.
+(a) Included Revisions: Following the delivery of the initial grant proposal draft, CLIENT may request up to two (2) rounds of revisions without additional charges.
+These revisions should be communicated within 5 business days of receiving the draft.

 (b) Scope of Revisions: The included revisions cover modifications to content, rephrasing, and adjustments to align with CLIENT feedback.
-Fundamental changes to the project's direction or new information after the initial briefing will be considered outside the scope of included revisions and may necessitate additional fees.
+Fundamental changes to the project's direction or new information after the initial meeting will be considered "outside the scope of included revisions" and may necessitate additional fees.

-(c) Additional Revisions: Should CLIENT require further revisions beyond the included two rounds, or after the 10-business day period, these will be billed separately at CONSULTANT's standard hourly rate.
+(c) Additional Revisions: Should CLIENT require further revisions beyond the included two rounds, or after the 5-business day period, these will be billed separately at CONSULTANT's standard hourly rate.

-(d) Turnaround Time: CONSULTANT commits to a turnaround time of 7 business days for each round of revisions.
+(d) Turnaround Time: The estimated turnaround time for amending the proposal is 7 business days for each round of revisions.
 Delays in receiving feedback or additional information from CLIENT may result in an extended turnaround time.

 (e) Final Approval: After the second round of revisions, or any additional rounds as may be agreed upon, CLIENT is expected to provide a final approval.
 Following this, any further modifications will fall under the "Additional Revisions" policy and be subject to additional charges.